What time does the concert start?

 Is it reserved or open seating?

 Main floor seats are reserved for guests who purchase tables for eight.
 Balcony seating, however, is not assigned.
 Guests who purchase group seating (10 or more balcony tickets) have the option for reserved seating.
 Those seats are opened to the general public at 6:45 p.m.
 Plan to arrive early to take advantage of your reserved group seating.

 Where to park for the event?

 The LCSO provides shuttles that drive the perimeter to assist concert attendees.
 Guests are also encouraged to park in the United Methodist Church parking lot, as shuttle service is available to and from the Civic and this parking lot.
 Special thanks to Sauers Buick GMC for providing the customer shuttle vehicles

 Is this a child-friendly event?

 Yes, this is a family-friendly event.
 Many of the songs are traditional holiday songs that even the kids will know and enjoy!

 No, you are not allowed to bring food or beverages into the facility.
 We will have some great options available for purchase at the event.
-View the refreshment page for more details.
+See the refreshments document below for more details.

 Will there be a bar or other drink options available?